Jörn Donner

 Jörn Johan Donner (5 February 1933 – 30 January 2020) was a Finnish writer, film director, actor, producer, politician and founder of Finnish Film Archive.
+He produced Ingmar Bergman's film Fanny and Alexander, which won four Academy Awards in 1984.
+Donner also served in the Finnish parliament and the European Parliament, making significant contributions to both cinema and politics.

 Biography

-Born into the Donner family of German descent, Jörn Donner was the son of the linguist Kai Donner and the grandson of linguist and politician Otto Donner.
+Born into the Finland-Swedish Donner family of German descent, Jörn Donner was the son of the linguist Kai Donner and the grandson of linguist and politician Otto Donner.